When we think of a massage, our minds automatically associate it with a luxurious and self-indulgent activity that relieves our tension and stress.

 On average, an hour-long massage reduces cortisol by 30% and increases serotonin by 28%.

 For individuals diagnosed with depression and anxiety, their symptoms of low mood and fatigue are thoroughly alleviated thanks to it since serotonin is the body’s natural chemical that lowers the pain response and cultivates emotional balance.

 Furthermore, massage has been shown to be a reliable form of addiction treatment.

-Massage, however, should not be seen as the ultimate treatment for mental illnesses and conditions, but rather a positive complement to already prescribed treatments such as psychiatry, therapy, and medication.
+Massage, however, should not be seen as the ultimate treatment for mental illnesses and conditions, but rather as a positive complement to already prescribed treatments such as psychiatry, therapy, and medication.

 Injuries and the Recovery Process

-From sprained ligaments, broken bones, and even burns - massage has been proven to speed up the general recovery process.
+From sprained ligaments, to broken bones, and even burns - massage has been proven to speed up the general recovery process.